-Na ame of Student: Cla ass Topic: Da ate: 1.
+Na me of Student: Cla ass Topic: Da te: 1.
 What did you understand the topic for today's class to be?
 2. Was there something in the lesson that touched you personally?
 3. How did this time of study help you in your Christian life?
-How did it help you God better? understand 4.
-What did you like about the way this person teaches?
-For example, did this person confident without being overbearing person have good communication skills-good eye contact, an engaging way, where any of these forms of communication distracting? ?
-Did this
+How did it help you understand God better?
+4. What do you like about the way this person teaches?
+For example, did this person encourage the learners?
+Was this person confident without being overbearing?
+Did this person have good communication skills - good eye contact, an engaging way, clear speech?
+Were any of these forms of communication distracting?